hmc-cs111-fall2015/piconot-external/evaluation.md

 We also need to make sure "Nopen" and such are valid and check if the parser will allow for "N open" as it is now.
 Basically, we need to know how "~" handles whitespace.

+We found that "N open" is allowed, and decided to let users use this notation.

+Currently, "goNorthtransitionSweep" is allowed, so we need to add whitespace requirements.